 ABOUT THE PRESENTERS

 Anthony Jones Chancellor of the School of the Art Institute of Chicago and former Director of the Glasgow School of Art and Royal College of Art, London.
-He is Honorary Director of the Osaka University of the Arts and Honorary Professor of the University of Wales, and was conferred the Austrian Cross for services to European education.
-The recipient of four Honorary Doctorates, Jones received the Award of Distinction of the American National Council of Arts Administrators and was appointed Senior Fellow of the Royal College of Art, London, and a Fellow of the Royal Society of Arts.
+Jones is Honorary Director of the Osaka University of the Arts and Honorary Professor of the University of Wales, and was conferred the Austrian Cross for services to European education.
+The recipient of four Honorary Doctorates, Jones received the Award of Distinction of the American National Council of Arts Administrators, and was appointed Senior Fellow of the Royal College of Art, London, and Fellow of the Royal Society of Arts.

-Pan Gongkai President of Central Academy of Fine Arts, Beijing (2001-14), and former President of the China Academy of Art, Hangzhou (1996-2001).
-A member of one of China's most illustrious artistic families, Pan Gongkai (b.
+Pan Gongkai President of Central Academy of Fine Arts, Beijing (2001–14), and former President of the China Academy of Art, Hangzhou (1996–2001).
+A member of one of China’s most illustrious artistic families, Pan Gongkai (b.
 1947) has played a decisive role in the intellectual life of his nation.
-He has furthered international dialogue between philosophers, art historians, artists, and theoreticians on fundamental questions of culture, identity, and representation, and has written extensively on the boundaries and distinctions between Western and Chinese art.
+He has furthered international dialogue between philosophers, art historians, artists, and theoreticians on fundamental questions of culture, identity, and representation, and written extensively on the boundaries and distinctions between Western and Chinese art.
 A strong proponent of the tradition of Chinese brush painting, he has been, at the same time, one of the most ardent experimenters with its forms.
 Pan represented China at the Venice Biennale in 2011.

 Martin Powers Sally Michelson Davidson Professor of Chinese Arts and Cultures at the University of Michigan, and former Director of the Center for Chinese Studies.
-He authored two books which both received the Levenson Prize for the best in pre-twentieth-century Chinese studies.
+He authored two books which both received the Levenson Prize for best in pre-twentieth-century Chinese studies.
 Powers is currently completing a book on the English Enlightenment response to the political thought of early modern China and is co-editing the Blackwell Companion to Chinese Art.

 Joseph Tanke Associate Professor of Philosophy at the University of Hawaii, Manoa.
-Tanke is the author of Foucault’s Philosophy of Art: A Genealogy of Modernity, and Jacques Rancière: An Introduction—Philosophy, Politics, Aesthetics.
+Tanke is the author of Foucault’s Philosophy of Art: A Genealogy of Modernity and Jacques Rancière: An Introduction—Philosophy, Politics, Aesthetics.
 He recently completed The Bloomsbury Anthology of Aesthetics, a textbook for courses on the theory and philosophy of art.
 He is the editor of the book series Global Aesthetic Research.